Scrik/uccs-socket-arq/README.md

 # Test out Go Back N
 TODO
 ```

+The scripts will run the protocol with several drop rates and both the `README.md` and `PDDModel_Network99.pdf`

 ### Manual
 If you want to feel like you're on the front lines, you can run the steps like so: